SEO

 Manual Actions

-In Google Search Console, check “Security & Manual Actions.”
-Manual penalties are rare for legitimate businesses but possible if you’ve had aggressive SEO tactics in the past.
+Go to Google Search Console.
+Click “Security & Manual Actions.”
+Look for penalties.
+Manual penalties are uncommon for legitimate Houston businesses, but they happen if you’ve used aggressive SEO tactics in the past.

 Algorithmic Impact

-Core updates (multiple per year) adjust how Google evaluates content quality and expertise.
-If your rankings dropped after a core update, Google determined your content doesn’t meet their quality standards as well as competitors.
+Google releases major algorithm updates several times a year.
+If your rankings dropped after one, Google decided your content doesn’t meet their standards as well as competitors.

 Site-Wide Issues

-Security issues.
-Hacked sites get penalized.
-Malware warnings tank traffic.
+Security breach.
+Hacked sites get ranked down or removed.
+Malware warnings kill traffic instantly.

 The Intervention Plan